 Go to your local breastfeeding support group with your partner while she is pregnant.
 Encourage your partner to meet and chat with other mothers to get advice and support.

-If your partner is advised to harvest colostrum during pregnancy, you can help by learning how to hand express along with her.
+Your partner may be advised to harvest colostrum during pregnancy.
+If so, you can help by learning how to hand express along with her.

 You can also make sure that any colostrum she harvests is brought to the maternity unit to be fed to your baby when they are born.